-Preventing injury to Hoff's water rights would require daily administration of water rights during certain times of the year.
-Each day during the run-off period, someone would need to determine whether Jenkins Creek (or its tributaries) was connected from above each pond to Hoff's diversions, whether Hoff's diversions were within the amounts authorized on his water rights, and whether there was excess water flowing past Hoff's diversions.
+Preventing injury to Hoff's stockwater water right during the non-irrigation season would require daily administration of water rights during certain times of the year.
+Someone would need to determine whether Jenkins Creek (or its tributaries) was connected from above each pond to Hoff's diversions, whether Hoff's diversions were within the amounts authorized on his water rights, and whether there was excess water flowing past Hoff's diversions.
 Eckhardt argues if there were excess flows, water could be routed through Ponds 9 and 11 to fill the ponds or offset losses in the ponds.
-Eckhardt also argues if there were no excess flows, water would be routed around the ponds.
+Eckhardt also argued if there were no excess flows, water would be routed around the ponds.

-There is not yet a water district in the Jenkins Creek drainage, as Hoff's senior water rights exceed the total flow in Jenkins Creek for much of the year.
-There has been little need for water right administration within the basin.7 Therefore, the efficient distribution of water resources has not necessitated creation of an administrative water district because Hoff's senior water rights represent more water available than is available in the basin for much of the year.
+There is not yet a water district in the Jenkins Creek drainage, as Hoff's senior water rights exceed the total flow in Jenkins Creek for much of the year, there has been little need for water right administration within the basin.
+Therefore, the efficient distribution of water resources has not necessitated creation of an administrative water district because Hoff's senior water rights are for more water than is available in the basin for much of the year.

-As a result, until the time a water district is created, the water user and right holder is responsible for the regulation of his or her own diversions.
-If Eckhardt's Applications were granted and his mitigation condition adopted, proper administration of the proposed water rights would require daily communication and coordination between Hoff and Eckhardt during critical times of the year.
-This is not possible because Eckhardt and Hoff have demonstrated by their intractable disagreements over water for nearly twenty years, an inability to cooperate and resolve issues.
+As a result, until the time a water district is created, each water user and right holder is responsible for the regulation of his or her own diversions.
+If Eckhardt's Applications were granted and his mitigation condition approved, proper administration of the proposed water rights would require daily communication and coordination between Hoff and Eckhardt during critical times of the year.
+This is not possible because Eckhardt and Hoff have demonstrated, by their intractable disagreements over water for nearly twenty years, an inability to cooperate and resolve issues.
 See Exs.
 304, 305, 316, 323, 325, 327, 362, 366.

-The Exceptions
+The Exceptions Regarding Daily Administration

-Eckhardt's Exceptions argue daily administration would not be required if a fixed cut-off date for diversions to storage is established.
+Eckhardt's Exceptions argued daily administration would not be required if a fixed cutoff date for diversions to storage is established.
 Eckhardt Exceptions at 6.
-In his Order Granting Petitions for Reconsideration, in Part the hearing officer found that "there must either be daily administration during the irrigation season, or the shut-off date needs to occur prior to the
+In his Order Granting Petitions for Reconsideration, in Part the hearing officer found that "there must either

-6 Eckhardt argues he was able to negotiate mitigation measures with other senior water right holders through a cutoff period condition on certain water rights.
+7 Eckhardt argues he was able to negotiate mitigation measures with other senior water right holders through a cutoff period condition on certain water rights.
 He proposes the Director adopt a similar mitigation condition.
-However, again, there is evidence that Eckhardt and Hoff cannot reasonable communicate or negotiate, or even simply work together as neighboring water users and no such condition must be imposed on a senior right.
+However, again, there is evidence that Eckhardt and Hoff cannot reasonable communicate or negotiate, or even simply work together as neighboring water users to implement such a condition.

-7 The Director maintains discretion in determining how water districts are structured, including "allowing the Director to create new districts, revise existing districts, or even abolish districts, as the director finds necessary for the efficient distribution of water resources."
+8 The Director maintains discretion in determining how water districts are structured, including "allowing the Director to create new districts, revise existing districts, or even abolish districts, as the director finds necessary for the efficient distribution of water resources."
 In re Idaho Dept. of Water Resources Amended Final Order Creating Water District No. 170, 148 Idaho 200, 211, 220 P.3d 318, 329 (2009).

-irrigation season."
+be daily administration during the irrigation season, or the shut-off date needs to occur prior to the irrigation season."
 Id.
-Thus, Eckhardt contends that with a fixed shut-off date there is no need for daily administration.
+Eckhardt contended that with a fixed shut-off date there is no need for daily administration.
 Id.